sunny/edith/README.markdown

 - Copy `config.php.example` to `config.php`, pointing EDITH_DATA to your new directory
 - Tell your http server app to redirect 404s to index.php.

+  - Under apache copy `.htaccess.example` to `.htaccess` and modify the `RewriteBase` directive.
-  - For example under lighttpd, add this line to your configuration:
+  - Under lighttpd, add this line to your configuration:

       server.error-handler-404 = "/index.php"